6 Reasons to Not Pay Off the Mortgage Loan Early

 Here's why it's not smart to pay off the mortgage early:

 Unlike the early 1980s when mortgage rates topped 18 percent, mortgage rates today are four, five or six percent, depending on your credit history.
-Compare that low percentage to Thursday’s (Sept.
-4, 2014) fixed and variable credit card rates of 13.02 percent and 15.66 percent.
+Compare that low percentage fixed rates and variable credit card rates of 13-17 percent.

 Every time there’s talk of a limiting or erasing the real estate tax deduction, there’s a popular uproar to preserve it.
 Those in the highest tax brackets, as well as those who have bought a home more recently (when the bulk of your mortgage payment goes toward paying off interest, not principal) realize the greatest tax advantages.

 But even if you’re in the 25 percent tax bracket, your 6 percent mortgage could be as little as 4.5 percent if you itemize, and even less when you factor in state income taxes (your tax rate depends on the amount of interest you pay and the total of your other itemized deductions.)

 4. Re-pay with Inflated Dollars

 Whatever you borrow and have to pay back later is a good deal in the sense you’re paying back the money with a devalued currency.

 The $1, $100, or $100,000 that you agree to pay back in the future will not be worth as much as it is today.

 The money you’re agreeing to repay will be an inferior product.
 It’s like paying back in gold or silver plate instead of the real thing.